-St. Louis Construction workers are at a high risk of injury and fatality due to construction site work conditions.
+St. Louis Construction workers are at high risk of injury and fatality due to construction site work conditions.

 St. Louis work comp lawyer urges workers to be extra careful in order to avoid these fatal four accidents.
 If we are successful in preventing these accidents, around 545 workers lives can be saved each year.
-Here are the four accident types that are most common associated with construction worker fatalities.
+Here are the four accident types that are most commonly associated with construction worker fatalities.

 Falls – Falls are the most common fatal accident in the construction industry, and are responsible for nearly 40 percent of all fatalities in the industry.
 It is important for all construction workers to have safety equipment and protocol in place to help prevent falls in the workplace.
 Some steps that can be taken to prevent falls include: